moleh13/quant_awards/README.md

 1. Install [Poetry](https://python-poetry.org/docs/#installation).
 2. Run `poetry install` to create the environment and install dependencies.
 3. Copy `.env.example` to `.env` and add your Binance API keys.
+4. Fill in your Weights & Biases and MLflow credentials in `.env`.

 ## Experiment Tracking
 - Supports [Weights & Biases](https://wandb.ai/) and [MLflow](https://mlflow.org/).